loserock/pythonTraining/lesson6.md

 c2 = Sample()
 c3 = Sample("Eva")

-# different names of everyone:
+# different names for everyone:
 print [i.get_name() for i in (c1, c2, c3)]
+## ["Adam", "default name", "Eva"]

 # but class vars shared:
 print c1.ourName, c2.ourName, c3.ourName, Sample.ourName
+## all is "Sample" !

+# be careful!
 Sample.ourName = "our new name"  # change in all!
 c3.ourName = "my renegate name"  # NO, that is redefinition! print c1.ourName, c2.ourName, c3.ourName, Sample.ourName
+# our new name our new name my renegate name our new name
 ```
 ---